 - Believe that competitiveness will lead to the greatest good due to the “invisible hand”

 Of course, this list is not exhaustive and we can add some more points to it, but I will limit it here to the 6 assumptions as they see the most relevant for me.

 Future Business – Changing the old narrative

 As mentioned before, the news coverage around Fridays for Future, ecological impact, social responsibility, and other topics are surging and putting most of the business narratives to an end or even endangering the companies who still follow them.

 But let’s go into it one by one to understand what is changing and why there needs to be a different way of doing business in the future.

 1. Business is not just about economics

-We tend to see a company only as a money printing machine.
-If it is not generating enough money, the basic assumptions is not met.
+We tend to see a company only as a money-printing machine.
+If it is not generating enough money, the basic assumptions are not met.
 The sole purpose of a company nowadays is to ensure to maximize profits for shareholders.